sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ### Test the deployed ACE APIs
 Now you will test each API, using cURL, before moving on.

-Note that in this section, you will be tested the APIs as exposed by ACE - the **inventory** one that was already deployed and the **orders** one that you have just modified and deployed.
+Note that in this section, you will be testing the APIs as exposed by ACE - the **inventory** one that was already deployed and the **orders** one that you have just modified and deployed.
 (Don't let the use of the word "API" confuse you - you are not yet touching the API Connect component of ICP4I.)

 1. Once deployed, your ACE Management UI should display both the `inventory` and `order` servers, as shown:
  ![](./images/cipdemo/appconnect.gif)